 [END EQUATION]

 “Unknown days” refers to the difference between days in range and the maximum number of days that can be estimated from two measures.
 These are days that are neither in nor out of range.
-The percent of days in range is then calculated using the approximation
+The percentage of days in range is then calculated using the approximation

 [INSERT EQUATION]